lesbianlucy/angel-synth/README.md

 # Angel Synth

-A pint-sized FL-style piano written in Rust.
-The app opens an egui window with a clickable keyboard (two octaves, C3–C5) and a couple of tone controls while a `cpal` audio stream renders the oscillator in real time.
+An FL-style piano playground in Rust.
+The egui front-end renders a four-octave keyboard (C2–C6), shows a live oscilloscope, and feeds a beefed-up synth engine with ADSR, detuned unison, vibrato, noise, multimode filtering, and a simple 3-band EQ while `cpal` streams audio in real time.

 ## Running